triska/clpfd/README.md

 ## Example programs

 This repository contains several example programs.
 The main predicates are all completely pure and can be used as true relations.
+This means that you can use the programs to:

+* *find* a single solution
+* *enumerate* all solutions
+* *complete* partially instantiated solutions
+* *validate* fully instantiated solutions.

 To get an idea of the power, usefulness and scope of CLP(FD) constraints, I recommend you work through the examples in the